PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

 ## github\_user

 The GitHub user or org that owns the repository.
+This property is required.

 ## github\_repo

 The GitHub repository name.
+This property is required.

 ## version